-Adam Norris has an estimated personal fortune of £200m which ranks him as the 501st richest person in the UK according to multiple tabloids.
+Adam Norris has an estimated personal fortune of £200m, which has ranked him as the 501st richest person in the UK according to multiple tabloids.

 Lando's father made his fortune building up one of the most successful pensions advice organisations in the business and was able to retire at the age of 36.

-He now focuses on his Horatio Investments company which invest millions into start-up companies.
+He now focuses on his Horatio Investments company, which invests millions into start-up companies.

-Lando's mother was born in Belgium, meaning Lando has dual British/Belgium citizenship and is apparently fluent in Dutch.
+Lando's mother, Cisca, was born in Belgium, which means Lando has dual British/Belgium citizenship and he can reportedly speak some Flemish Dutch.